 Burning Wheel provides examples of:

-- All Trolls Are Different Based on Tolkien's trolls the basic Burning Wheel troll is big, dumb and turns to stone permanently when exposed to sunlight.
+- All Trolls Are Different: The basic Burning Wheel troll, like Tolkien's trolls, is big, dumb and turns to stone permanently when exposed to sunlight.
 However different traits can give the horns, hooves, an unexplained likableness and even an immunity to sunlight.
 They're still likely to be bigger, dumber and tougher than any other PC race, but apart from that they can be very different.

 - Annoying Arrows: Averted.
 A bow or crossbow can incapacitate your average conscript with a single shot from just the pain alone.